List of non-coherent units of measurement: Light-distance

 George Gamow discussed measurements of time such as the "light-mile" and "light-foot", the time taken for light to travel the specified unit distance, defined by "reversing the procedure" used in defining a light-year.
-A light-foot is roughly one nanosecond.
+A light-foot is roughly one nanosecond, and one light-mile is approximately five microseconds.

 Shake

 In nuclear engineering and astrophysics contexts, the shake is sometimes used as a conveniently short period of time.
 1 shake is defined as 10 nanoseconds.

 Jiffy

 In computing, the jiffy is the duration of one tick of the system timer interrupt.
 Typically, this time is 0.01 seconds, though in some earlier systems (such as the Commodore 8-bit machines) the jiffy was defined as 1/60 of a second, roughly equal to the vertical refresh period (i.e. the field rate) on NTSC video hardware (and the period of AC electric power in North America).

-Microfortnight

-One unit derived from the FFF system of units is the microfortnight, one millionth of the fundamental time unit of FFF, which equals 1.2096 seconds.
-This is a fairly representative example of "hacker humor", and is occasionally used in operating systems; for example, the OpenVMS TIMEPROMPTWAIT parameter is measured in microfortnights.